danialfarid/ng-file-upload/README.md

     // restoreExif boolean default true, will restore exif info on the resized image. ngf-resize-if="$width > 1000 || $height > 1000" or "resizeCondition($file, $width, $height)"
     // apply ngf-resize only if this function returns true.
-To filter specific images to be resized. ngf-validate-after-resize="false" // (defulat) boolean if true all validation will be run after
+To filter specific images to be resized. ngf-validate-after-resize="boolean" // default false, if true all validation will be run after
     // the images are being resized, so any validation error before resize will be ignored.

   //validations: